 Amanda Bynes' character, Penny, is seen constantly eating lollipops.
-Her father, who is a dentist, became very worried for Amanda's dental health, as it was estimated she ate about 40 lollipops a day.
-Amanda told him that she wasn't really eating all of them, when in reality she ate them all.
+Bynes' father, who is a dentist, became very worried for her dental health, as it was estimated she ate about 40 lollipops a day.
+She told him that she wasn't really eating all of them, when in reality she ate them all.

 This film brings together John Travolta who starred in Grease (1978), and Michelle Pfeiffer who starred in Grease 2 (1982).
 One day, while the cast was waiting between takes, Travolta began singing "Summer Nights".
 Co-stars Amanda Bynes and Zac Efron were so excited that they immediately began sending text messages to their friends about what was happening.